MSL Scholastic Bowl Code

-11. If one (1) individual incorrectly answers a toss-up question that has been completely read by the moderator, an individual from the opposing team may press the response button, be recognized, give an answer the response button within the remainder of the original ten (10) seconds or three (3) seconds, whichever is longer.
+10. If one (1) individual incorrectly answers a toss-up question that has been completely read by the moderator, an individual from the opposing team may press the response button, be recognized, give an answer the response button within the remainder of the original ten (10) seconds (30 seconds if computational) or three (3) seconds, whichever is longer.

-16. Players may not talk or otherwise communicate during the reading of or answering of a toss-up question.
+14. Players may not communicate verbally or in writing during the reading of or answering of a toss-up question.
 The team with the player who has talked out of turn will forfeit its next opportunity to answer a toss-up question.
 Players may not talk once the designated player has started to answer a bonus question.
-The team with the player who has talked out of turn will forfeit its opportunity to answer the remaining parts of the bonus question or the next toss-up question, whichever comes first. (rev. 11/2011)
+The team with the player who has talked out of turn will forfeit its opportunity to answer the remaining parts of the bonus question or the next toss-up question, whichever comes first. (rev. 04/2014)

-20. In the event of a tie at the end of the match, additional toss-up questions will be read: the first correctly answered question will break the tie.
+18. In the event of a tie at the end of the match, additional toss-up and bonus questions will be read until the tie is broken.

 a.
 If there is a 2-way tie and one team has beaten the other team twice, that team shall be declared the winner.